clemthi/runsyncapps/README.md

 ## JSON configuration

-The configuration file is in JSON,
+The JSON configuration file looks like:

 ```json
 {